ullbergm/startpunkt/README.md

   # Web ui configuration
   web:
+    title: "Startpunkt"  # Title of the web UI
     githubLink:
       enabled: true  # If true, enable the GitHub link in the web UI
 ```